SwissDataScienceCenter/renku/docs/topic-guides/provenance.rst

 input, we can make sure to recompute only the necessary steps and not the entire pipeline, potentially avoiding expensive calculations in complex settings.
-In addition, recorded workflows can be executed independently using **renku workflow execute**.For understanding the basic functionality, head to `renkulab.io <https://renkulab.io>`_ and follow :ref:`first_steps`.
+In addition, recorded workflows can be executed independently using **renku workflow execute**.
+For understanding the basic functionality, head to `renkulab.io <https://renkulab.io>`_ and follow :ref:`first_steps`.
 See also the Renkulab :ref:`knowledge graph<knowledge-graph>` documentation.